All of these restaurants emphasize local ingredients,

 7250 Carmel Valley Road

-At its Carmel Valley Farm Stand, Earthbound Farm’s certified organic kitchen delights with housemade soups, sandwiches, baked goods and an expanded salad bar.
-Experience picturesque Carmel Valley as you stroll through Earthbound’s organic gardens and learn about its pioneering local heritage and commitment to organic integrity.
-Food is available for take-away or a relaxing afternoon at tables in the gardens.
-Groceries also are available for replenishing your pantry.
-Watch Facebook for special events and classes!
-Open M–Sa 8am– 6:30pm, Su 9am–5:30pm.
+At its Carmel Valley Farm Stand, Earthbound Farm’s certified organic kitchen delights with house-made soups, sandwiches, baked goods and a vibrant salad bar.
+Experience picturesque Carmel Valley as you stroll through Earthbound’s sun-soaked organic gardens and learn about its pioneering local heritage and commitment to organic integrity.
+Food is available for takeaway picnics or a relaxing afternoon at tables in the gardens.
+Organic groceries also are available for replenishing your pantry, watch Facebook for special events and classes!
+Open M–Sa 8am–6:30pm, Su 9am– 5:30pm.

 Mission Street between Fourth and Fifth avenues

-The intent behind this sister restaurant to Carmel’s popular La Balena is to create a more casual spot where diners can gather for a glass of wine, simple pastas and small plates.
-Enjoy a housemade Italian cookie or dessert after your meal, or put in an order to bring some treats home.
-Prices are also lower than at La Balena, but the same chef is creating the dishes, so expect impeccable sourcing and delicious results.
+The intent behind this new sister restaurant to Carmel’s popular La Balena is to create a more casual spot where diners can gather for a glass of wine, simple pastas and small plates of carpaccio and other Italian specialties.
+Prices are also lower than at La Balena, but the same chef, Brad Briske, winner with La Balena of EMB’s 2014 Local Heroes award for Best Chef/Best Restaurant, is creating the dishes, so expect impeccable sourcing and delicious results.
 Garden seating available.
 Open M–F 11:30am–9pm, Sa 5–9pm.

 Junipero Street between Fifth and Sixth avenues

-Winner of EMB’s 2014 Local Heroes award for Best Chef/Best Restaurant, La Balena has a seasonal menu that changes daily but always expresses an inventive take on the rustic food of a Tuscan trattoria.
-The outstanding culinary team sources ingredients from local organic farms and prepares the restaurant’s pastas and slow-cooked meats from scratch daily.
+La Balena’s seasonal menu changes daily but always expresses a spectacular and inventive take on the rustic food of a classical Tuscan trattoria.
+Chef Brad Briske sources ingredients from local organic farms and prepares the restaurant’s pastas and slow-cooked meats from scratch daily.
 Owners Anna and Emanuele Bartolini have created an excellent Italian wine list and a warm, inviting atmosphere, complete with back garden seating.
-Open Tu–Su 5–10pm.
+Open Tu–Su 5–10pm, Sa–Su 11:30am– 3:30pm.

 Lucia Restaurant & Bar